onlinedevschool/guides/source/build-a-vending-machine.md

 end
 ```

 What I am doing here is passing the code (as a symbol) into the items hash, which is going to then use the code as the *key*.
-If they key is found the *value* of that key is retuned, if it is not found, then *nil* is returned.
+If they key is found the *value* of that key is returned, if it is not found, then *nil* is returned.

 Now when we run the code we get the following behavior: